Same-sex marriage in Australia: Tasmania

-In Tasmania, beginning on 1 January 2004, the state's Relationships Act 2003 allows same-sex couples to register their union as a type of domestic partnership in two distinct categories, "significant relationships" and "caring relationships", with the state's Registry of Births, Death and Marriages.
-The new definition of partner or spouse, "two people in a relationship whether or not it's sexual", was embedded into 80 pieces of legislation, giving same-sex couples rights in making decisions about a partner's health, provides for guardianship when a partner is incapacitated, and gives same-sex couples equal access to a partner's public sector pensions.
+In Tasmania, beginning on 1 January 2004, the Relationships Act 2003 has allowed same-sex couples to register their union as a type of domestic partnership in two distinct categories, "significant relationships" and "caring relationships", with the state's Registry of Births, Death and Marriages.
+The new definition of partner or spouse, "two people in a relationship whether or not it's sexual", was embedded into 80 pieces of legislation, giving same-sex couples rights in making decisions about a partner's health, guardianship when a partner is incapacitated, and equal access to a partner's public sector pensions.
 It also allows one member of a same-sex couple to adopt the biological child of their partner.
 In September 2010, the Tasmanian Parliament unanimously passed legislation to recognise same-sex marriages performed in other jurisdictions as registered partnerships under the Relationships Act 2003, making it the first Australian state or territory to do so.

-In August 2012, a bill was introduced into the Tasmanian Parliament to legalise same-sex marriage.
-The bill passed the lower house, but was later rejected by the upper house on 28 September 2012.
-In October 2013, the bill was re-introduced into the upper house and was defeated once more.
+In August 2012, a bill was introduced to the Tasmanian Parliament to legalise same-sex marriage.
+The bill passed the House of Assembly, but was later rejected by the Legislative Council on 28 September 2012.
+In October 2013, the bill was re-introduced into the Legislative Council and was defeated once more.